Confederation period: State governments

 After the thirteen colonies declared their independence and sovereignty in 1776, each was faced with the task of replacing royal authority with institutions based on popular rule.
 To varying degrees, the states embraced egalitarianism during and after the war.
 Each state wrote a new constitution, all of which established an elected executive, and many of which greatly expanded the franchise.
-The Pennsylvania Constitution of 1776 was perhaps the most democratic of these constitutions, as it granted suffrage to all taxpaying male citizens.
+Historian John E. Ferling considers the Pennsylvania Constitution of 1776 the most democratic of these constitutions, as it granted suffrage to all taxpaying male citizens.
 Many of the new constitutions included a bill of rights that guaranteed freedom of the press, freedom of speech, trial by jury, and other freedoms.
 Conservative patriots such as Oliver Wolcott, who had fought for independence from Britain but did not favor major changes to the social order, looked with alarm on the new influence of the lower classes and the rise of politicians independent from the upper class.

 Following the end of the Revolutionary War, the states embarked on various reforms.
 Several states enshrined freedom of religion in their constitutions, and every Southern state ended the Anglican Church's status as the state religion.
 Several states established state universities, while private universities also flourished.
 Numerous states reformed their criminal codes to reduce the number of capital crimes.
 Northern states invested in infrastructure projects, including roads and canals that provided access to Western settlements.
 The states also took action regarding slavery, which appeared increasingly hypocritical to a generation that had fought against what they saw as tyranny.
 During and after the Revolution, every Northern state either passed laws or experienced court decisions providing for gradual emancipation or the immediate abolition of slavery.
 Though no Southern states provided for emancipation, they did pass laws restricting the slave trade.

 The states continued to carry the burden of heavy debt loads acquired during the Revolutionary War.
 With the partial exceptions of New York and Pennsylvania, which received revenue from import duties, most states relied on individual and property taxes for revenue.
 To cope with the war-time debts, several states were forced to raise taxes to a level several times higher than it had been prior to the war.
 These taxes sparked anger among the populace, particularly in rural areas, and in Massachusetts led to an armed uprising known as Shays' Rebellion.
 As both Congress and the government of Massachusetts proved unable to suppress the rebellion, former Secretary of War Benjamin Lincoln raised a private army which put an end to the insurgency.

 Britain relinquished its claim to Vermont in the Treaty of Paris, but Vermont did not join the United States.
 Though most in Vermont wanted to become the fourteenth state, New York and New Hampshire, which both claimed parts of Vermont, blocked this ambition.
 Throughout the 1780s, Vermont acted as an independent state, known as the Vermont Republic.